 Statutory Annual Leave Entitlements

-As a HR Consultant I deal with numerous queries about problems employers have with the taking of annual leave each year and as we approach the main Summer holiday season, I have outlined below a reminder about the key statutory leave entitlements that employees have under the Organisation of Working Time Act 1997 regardless of status or length of time worked, as well as some helpful tips on managing the taking of leave in the business.
+As we are in the middle of the main Summer holiday season, I have outlined below some key information in respect of statutory annual leave entitlements that employees have under the Organisation of Working Time Act 1997, as well as some helpful tips on managing the taking of leave, so that it does not impact on the efficient running of your business.

 Statutory annual leave is calculated by one of the following three methods according to whether employees work full time/part time or irregular hours: